- About Us

 Location: Initiatives of Change conference center in Caux, Switzerland

-Since its inception in 1991 the Caux Scholars Program (CSP) has graduated close to 400 students from more than 100 countries.
+Since its inception in 1991 the Caux Scholars Program (CSP) has graduated 409 students from more than 100 countries.
 The program has an active alumni network active in all areas of life - academics, politics, international organizations, grassroots initiatives.

-The Caux Scholars Program teaches students to analyze a conflict, to understand the factors that create and sustain conflicts, and provide practical understanding of approaches to resolving conflicts - conflict prevention, negotiation and transitional justice.
+The Caux Scholars Program teaches students to analyze conflicts, to understand the factors that create and sustain conflicts, and provide practical understanding of approaches to resolving conflicts - conflict prevention, negotiation and transitional justice.

 Twenty students from around the world are selected for this four-week course held in Caux, Switzerland, during the Initiatives of Change global summer conferences.
 The program includes approximately 40 hours of academic classes, seven hours per week of “Service for Leadership” practical work, a field trip to Geneva and participation in the Caux conferences.